fourTheorem/aws-enterprise-data-mesh-acceleration/WhatDataMesh.md

 **Data Mesh is an architectural framework that solves advanced data security challenges through distributed, decentralised ownership.**

 Organisations have multiple data sources from different lines of business that must be integrated for analytics.
-A Data Mesh architecture effectively unites disparate data sources and links them together through centrally managed data sharing and governance guidelines.
-Business functions can control how shared data is accessed, who accesses it, and in what formats it’s accessed.
+A Data Mesh architecture unites disparate data sources and links them together through centrally managed data sharing and governance guidelines.
+Business functions own and can control how shared data is accessed and who is granted access to the data.
 A Data Mesh adds complexities to architecture but also brings efficiency by improving data access, security, and scalability.

 ## What challenges does Data Mesh solve?